 Q. Are Baldwin County Virtual School students permitted to graduate early?

 A. Yes, students are permitted to accelerate their high school course progression.
 Baldwin County Virtual School operates as a 12-month school (fall, spring, and summer terms).
 Students are allowed to take additional courses during the regular school year and summer months under the condition that they maintain the minimum pace across all currently enrolled courses.
 Further, Baldwin County Virtual School students are permitted to participate in the Credit Advancement and Credit Acceleration programs offered to all Baldwin County high school students.

 Q. Does Baldwin County Virtual School have any extracurricular or sports programs?

-A. Baldwin County Virtual School students in grades 7 through 12 may participate in extracurricular activities and clubs at their base schools including band and ROTC.
-Students must meet membership criteria as set by the base school organization in order to quality for participation in the club or activity.Baldwin County Virtual School students may participate in athletic programs at their base schools.
-If a base high school requires its athletes to take specific athletic or weight training classes, then participating virtual school students will be required to take these classes on campus as well.
+A. Baldwin County Virtual School students in grades 7 through 12 may participate in extracurricular activities at their Baldwin County Public School zoned schools including band and ROTC.
+Students must meet membership criteria as set by the base school organization in order to quality for participation in the activity.Baldwin County Virtual School students may participate in athletic programs at their Baldwin County Public School zoned schools.
+If a BCPS zoned high school requires its athletes to take specific athletic or weight training classes, then participating virtual school students will be required to take these classes on campus as well.

 Q. Does Baldwin County Virtual School offer a summer program?

-A. Baldwin County Virtual School operates a summer program for BCVS students who wish to earn additional credits toward early graduation or to reduce their required course load during the academic year.
+A. Baldwin County Virtual School operates a summer program for currently enrolled BCVS students who wish to earn additional credits toward early graduation or to reduce their required course load during the academic year.